When to plant Hydrangeas in Dickinson County, IA

 Dickinson County, Iowa is in USDA Hardiness Zone 5a.
 The average last spring frost is April 30 and first fall frost is October 6.

-Dickinson County County sits in USDA Zone 5a.
+Dickinson County sits in USDA Zone 5a.
 Hydrangeas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hydrangeas grow in Dickinson County County's climate?
+Can Hydrangeas grow in Dickinson County's climate?

 Your Dickinson County Garden Planner — Free